OSUrobotics/follow-the-leader/README.md

 #### 2D Controller

-This controller is being phased out in favor of the 3D one, and there is no guarantee it will be supported in the future.
+This controller is deprecated and exists only for legacy reasons.

 - `controller.py` - Outputs velocity commands to follow the leader in the optical frame by processing the mask data and fitting a curve

 ### Utilities
-- `utils/blender_server.py` - If testing the robot in simulation (use the `follow_the_leader_sim.launch.py` file), this file handles running a Blender instance that creates a mock tree model.
+- `utils/blender_server.py` - If testing the robot in simulation, this file handles running a Blender instance that creates a mock tree model.
 It subscribes to the position of the camera and renders images as the robot moves.
 Note that the Blender rendering is not super fast and so it is not advisable to move the robot too fast.
 - `io_manager.py` - Handles reading inputs from a game controller (`/joy`) for convenience.
 - `curve_fitting.py` - Utilities for Bezier-based curve fitting.